 Stir to combine and melt the cheese.

-Add freshly torn parsley and stir sauce to combine.
+To the creamy cheese sauce add salt, pepper and freshly torn parsley.
+Stir sauce to combine.
 Turn off heat.

+In a really large mixing bowl place the frozen veggies you are going to use.
 Add ham.
 The original recipe calls for 2-3 cups ham.
 I used about 4 cups for this batch.

 Now add the cream sauce to the large mixing bowl.

+Meanwhile, get your noodles cooking.
+Fill a large saucepot with water.
+Cover and bring to a boil.
+Add noodles and cook until done.
+Do not overcook.
+Cook for the shortest time allowed on package directions because the noodles will bake more in the oven.
 Once noodles are finished remove from heat and drain the noodles.
 Now add the noodles or pasta in with all the other items for the casserole.

 Stir all the ingredients until well combined.